Plants in Iceland | Flora Under the Arctic Circle

 Kelp is also known as Brown Algae and it harvested in the Westfjords in abundance.Photo by Ben Wicks

-These brown algae are farmed in Iceland, especially in Breiðafjörður fjord in the Westfjords of Iceland.
-It is especially coveted for its role in skin care products and also in beauty products in general as it acts as an organic binding agent.
-It can also be dried and ground down for use in nutritional powders as well as animal feed.
+These brown algae are farmed in Iceland, especially in Breidafjordur Fjordur in the Westfjords of Iceland.
+It is especially coveted for its role in skin care products and also in beauty products in general, as it acts as an organic binding agent.
+It can also be dried and ground down for use in nutritional powders, as well as animal feed.

 Moss covers lava fields, mountains, hills and valleys in Iceland.

-It is not possible to write an overview of plants in Iceland and not mention moss.
-Famously thick woolly green moss covers much of Iceland's lava landscapes and there are over 600 species discovered so far.
+It is not possible to write an overview of plants in Iceland without mentioning moss.
+Famously thick woolly green moss covers much of Iceland's lava landscapes, and over 600 species have been discovered so far.
 The endless fields of rolling green blankets leave no surprise that mosses account for more than half of all the vegetation cover in Iceland.

-Mosses are multi-cellular flowerless plants that are capable of photosynthesizing and they grow in clumps or 'mats'.
-Scientists reckon that moss arrived in Iceland by reproductive spores and were most likely some of the first species to colonise the island.
+Mosses are multi-cellular, flowerless plants that are capable of photosynthesizing, and they grow in clumps or “mats.”
+Scientists reckon that moss arrived in Iceland by reproductive spores and was most likely one of the first species to colonize the island.

-Moss is very well suited to the Icelandic climate; they do well in wet conditions and during cold spells, they can 'hibernate' or stay dormant as they wait for better conditions.
+Mosses are very well suited to the Icelandic climate.
+It does well in wet conditions, and during cold spells, they can “hibernate” or stay dormant while waiting for better conditions.

 Moss acount for half of the vegetation cover in Iceland.

-In the challenging and barren landscapes, moss has flourished and Icelanders have a deep respect for this resilient group of species.
-Although they are robust in terms of being able to withstand the weather, they are delicate in that they take a long time to grow; only 1 cm per year in good conditions.
+In the challenging and barren landscapes, moss has flourished, and Icelanders have a deep respect for this resilient group of species.
+Although they are robust in terms of being able to withstand the weather, they are delicate in that they take a long time to grow, less than half an inch (1 centimeter) per year in good conditions.

-One of the most infuriating purposeful cases of vandalism occurred on a hill near Nesjavellir in the South of Iceland whereby someone wrote ‘Send Nudes’ into the hillside by tearing up huge clumps of this precious vegetation.
+One of the most infuriating purposeful cases of vandalism occurred on a hill near the Nesjavellir Area in the South of Iceland, where someone wrote “Send Nudes” into the hillside by tearing up huge clumps of this precious vegetation.

 Moss balls/Marimo (Aegagropila linnaei)